Keeping prenatal patients safe during the COVID-19 pandemic

 Regular prenatal visits are important

-- You’ll get your blood pressure checked
+- You will get your blood pressure checked

 - Your baby’s heart rate will be checked